haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

     (MonadUnliftIO m) => ReaderT SqlBackend m a
 ```

+Normally this is quite convenient,
+however with the simplified subsumption change,
-So anything that now uses a query has to insert those lambdas,
+any code that interacts with the database now has to insert those lambdas.
-as you can imagine this would be in quite a few places for non-trivial commercial code bases.
+As you can imagine this would in many places for a commercial code base.
-Which caused many issues for commercial users.
+Causing a lot of compile errors for industrial users.
-You can just delete those aliases to solve the problem.
+Instead of inserting lambdas, you can also delete those existential aliases to solve the problem.
-Alternatively you can just enable the language extension: [DeepSubsumption](https://downloads.haskell.org/~ghc/9.12.2/docs/users_guide/exts/rank_polymorphism.html#extension-DeepSubsumption).
+Or you can enable the language extension: [DeepSubsumption](https://downloads.haskell.org/~ghc/9.12.2/docs/users_guide/exts/rank_polymorphism.html#extension-DeepSubsumption).
 Which restores the original behavior.

 ## Moving of instances due to Template Haskell